oNatsyy/Deck-of-Cards/README.md

 Same suits, greater card value will earn you a point.
 Different suits will always result in no points awarded to both players.
+Suits and value must be entered the same way as they show up in your deck as the game does not check for case.

 Progress: